vanillapl/stock-display/README.md

 # Local setup guide

-For easy distribution, this program runs on a docker machine.
-To set up the environment, first you need to install **Docker**.
-Install guide can be found [here](https://docs.docker.com/docker-for-mac/install/)
+For easy distribution, this program runs on a *docker machine*.
+To set up the environment, first you need to install *Docker*.
+Install guide can be found [here](https://docs.docker.com/engine/installation/)

 After installing docker, setting up a docker machine (e.g. naming "stockdisplay"):